-1. For core scripts, add an entry point to [project.scripts] in pyproject.toml:
+1. For core scripts, add an entry point to "console\scripts" in setup.cfg:

 '''

-[project.scripts]
+[options.entry_points]

+console_scripts =

 ...

-twistd = "twisted.scripts.twistd:run"
+twistd = twisted.scripts.twistd:run

-yourmodule = "twisted.scripts.yourmodule:run"
+yourmodule = twisted.scripts.yourmodule:run

 '''

 2. And end with:

 '''

 from twisted.scripts.yourmodule import run

 run()

 '''

 3. Write a manpage and add it to the man folder of a subproject's doc folder.
 On Debian systems you can find a skeleton example of a manpage in /usr/share/doc/man-db/examples/manpage.example.